These are all tools I have and recommend. The link will take you to Amazon, where I have found the lowest prices.

 - Food Processor (a must for shredding veggies): We use a Cuisinart that is on its16th year but you can get this Cuisinart Prep 11 Plus 11-Cup Food Processor on amazon

 - Vitamix: this is our favorite blender.
 It’s expensive, but can grind up whole foods so you can get the maximum amount of vitamins (peels included).
 Absolutely awesome for smoothies, vegan ice creams,soups, etc. Comes with a cookbook as well.
-You can get a refurbished one through my link below for a fraction of the cost and they’re guaranteed as well.

 - Dehydrator, I use an Excalibur and love it (I have the one with the timer which I recommend).
 I also recommend getting the 9-tray vs smaller varieties.
 It gives you the most flexibility and you will fill it if you’re dehydrating.
 Excalibur Dehydrator, With Timer (you might want to get the sheets to go with if you’re going to make things like fruit leather or crackers